klusta-team/spikedetekt/README.md

 If you need parameters which differ from the default, include these in your outputfoldername.params files.

-3) Running
+4) Running
 ----------------------------

-Finally to run the program type:
+Finally to run the program type the following into the command line:

     python SpiKeDeteKt/scripts/detektspikes.py outputfoldername.params